-Applies to Manager, Database, Console Syntax package -action <action-to-be-taken> -package <package uri=""> -f <package- file></package- </package></action-to-be-taken> Parameters - action <action></action> Creates a new package based upon one or more packages that you specify.
-The possible actions include bundle, convertarchives, export, import, install, uninstall.
-The default is export -config <file></file> The primary configuration file to use.
-Default is config/server.defaults.properties -convertbaseuri <baseuri></baseuri> The base URI for packages that are converted from archives.
-This option is only used in conjunction with the - actionconvertarchives option -f <path></path> The location of the package .arb bundle file.
+Appl ies to Manager, Database, Console Synt ax package -action <action-to-be-taken> -package <package uri=""> -f <package-file></package-file></package></action-to-be-taken> Para met ers -action <action></action> Creates a new package based upon one or more packages that you specify.
+The possible actions include bundle, convertarchives, export, import install, uninstall.
+The default is export The primary configuration file to use.
+Default is config/server.defaults.properties The base URI for packages that are converted from archives.
+This option is only used in conjunction with the -actionconvertarchives option -f <path></path> The location of the package .arb bundle file.
 File name paths can be absolute or relative.
-Relative paths are relative to <arcsight_home></arcsight_home> -m <manager></manager> The Manager to communicate with -p <password></password> The password with which to log in to the Manager.
+Relative paths are relative to <arcsight_home></arcsight_home> -m <manager> The Manager to communicate with</manager> package Page 193 of 250 package, continued

+-p <password></password> The password with which to log in to the Manager.
 A password is not needed and not used in standalone mode, because the connection is made using the stored database account.
 Password is required otherwise. -package <packagerefs></packagerefs> The URI(s) of the package(s).
 This option is used in conjunction with -action install and -action uninstall in order to list which packages to operate upon -pc <privateconfig></privateconfig> This configuration file overrides the server.defaults.properties file.
 The default location is config/server.properties -pkcs11 Use this option when authenticating with a PKCS#11 provider.
 For example, arcsight package -m <hostname> -pkcs11 -f <file path=""></file></hostname> -port <port></port> The port to use for communication.
 The default port used is 8443 -source <sourcefile></sourcefile> The source file.
-This is used in conjunction with the -f command which specifies an output file package, continued
+This is used in conjunction with the - f command which specifies an output file package Page 194 of 250 package, continued

--u <username></username> The user name used for logging in to the Manager -standalone Operate directly on the Database not the Manager Examples To convert a previously archived package: onvertarchives -convertbaseuri "/All e" -source sourcefile.xml -f packagebundle.arb To install a package: arcsight package -action in Packages/Personal/Mypackage nstall -package "/All e" -u username -p password -m managername To uninstall a package: arcsight package -action un Packages/Personal/Mypackage /config/server.defaults.pro · · · To import a package through the Manager: arcsight package -action in password -m managername arcsight package -action import -f packagebundle.arb -u username -p password -m managername To export a package: arcsight package -action export -package "/All Packages/Personal/Mypackage" -f packagebundle.arb -u username -p password -m managername To export multiple packages: kport -package "/All ne" -package "/All Packages/Personal/PackageTwo" ername -p password -m managername To export packages in a standalo Manager is not running: one mode (directly from the database) Make sure that the arcsight package -action export -package "/All Packages/Personal/Mypackage" -f packagebundle.arb -u username -p password -standalone -config server.default.properties -pc server.properties To combine xml files from multiple packages into one package: arcsight package -action bundle -f myPkgNew.arb -source chnpkg.xml -source filterpkg.xml -source rulepkg.xml ml, filterpkg.xml, and rulepkg.xml files are extracted and are bundled in one package bundle called myPkgNew.arb.
+-u <username></username> The user name used for logging in to the Manager -standalone Operate directly on the Database not the Manager Exa To convert a previously archived package: mple s arcsight package -action convertarchives -convertbaseuri "/All Packages/Personal/Mypackage" -source sourcefile.xml -f packagebundle.arb To install a package: To install a package: arcsight package -action install -package "/ -p password -m managername arcsight package -action install -package "/All Packages/Personal/Mypackage" -u username -p password -m managername To uninstall a package: arcsight package -action uninstall -package standalone -config /config/server.defaults.p To import a package through the Manager: arcsight package -action import -f packagebundle.arb -u username -p password -m managername To export a package: arcsight package -action export -package "/All Packages/Personal/Mypackage" -f packagebundle.arb -u username -p password -m managername To export multiple packages: arcsight package -action export -package "/All Packages/Personal/PackageOne" -package "/All Packages/Personal/PackageTwo" -f packagebundle.arb -u username -p password -m managername To export packages in a standalone mode (directly fro running: m the database) Make sure that the Manager is not arcsight package -action export -package "/All Packages/Personal/Mypackage" -f packagebundle.arb -u username -p password -standalone -config server.default.properties -pc server.properties To combine xml files from multiple packages into one package: arcsight package -action bundle -f myPkgNewsource rulepkg.xml arb -source chnpkg.xml -source filterpkg.xml In the above example, chnpkg.xml, filterpkg.xml, and rulepkg.xml files are extracted from respective packages and are bundled in one package bundle called myPkgNew.arb.